joshlopez97/FireEscape/docs/status.md

 <ins>Figure 16: Map 4 Error-Rate Graph</ins>
 <img style="height: 500px;" src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/status_report_images/Map4 Error Rate Graph.png">

-Furthermore, to ensure that our agent is learning the optimal path, we included a graphics shown in Figure 17 for the Q-table indicating the improvement in path the agent learns.
-Each square in in Figure 9 represents each block on the map.
+Furthermore, to ensure that our agent is learning the optimal path, we included the graphical representation of the Q-table shown in Figure 17 indicating the improvement in path the agent learns.
+Each square in Figure 17 represents each block on the map.
 The blocks with red backgrounds represent fire blocks, while the black background represents normal blocks.
 The large white circle in the center of the block is the current agent’s position and the four small circles in each block represents the resulting Q-value of each direction from that particular block.
 Red small circles mean that the Q-values for those direction results in low rewards, while green small circles means that Q-value for those direction results in high rewards.
-As we can see in Figure 16, the Q-table will eventually show the optimal path that the agent learns.
+As we can see in Figure 17, the Q-table will eventually show the optimal path that the agent learns.

-<ins>Figure 17: Graphic Q-table</ins>
+<ins>Figure 17: Graphical representation of Q-table</ins>
 <img style="width: 150px;" src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/status_report_images/Qtable Graphic.png">
+Green Outline = Start Block <br>
+Red Outline = End Block <br>

 ## Remaining Goals and Challenges